-For fiscal 2018, the Committee determined that Mr. Gershwind exceeded achievement of his individual G&Os, resulting in a payout of 31.25% of target, and each other NEO achieved his individual G&Os, resulting in a payout of 25% of target.
+For fiscal 2019, the Committee determined that each of Messrs.
+Gershwind and Jones achieved his individual G&Os, resulting in a payout of 25.0% of target; Mr. Jilla partially met his individual G&Os, resulting in a payout of 18.75% of target; Mr. Armstrong exceeded achievement of his individual G&Os, resulting in a payout of 31.25% of target; and Mr. Baruch partially met his individual G&Os, with an adjustment reflecting his leadership and team building, resulting in a payout of 23% of target.
 The Committee considered each NEO's individual performance goals and performance, including the following: